 In parallel with the Gallagher Foundation, Brenda has served as an Institutional Effectiveness Director for high school campuses of Monterrey Tech, as a Student Affairs Director, an Administrative Director, a Career Center Director, GERZA Experiential Training Programs Coordinator, and an Independent consultant in education and training programs.

 Brenda enjoys learning from the Gallagher Scholars.
 She thrives in helping them with whatever they need to live joyful lives, sharing time with them in a positive and constructive way.

 Brenda has been married since 2000 to a great man from Chihuahua, Mexico, Jaime Niels Olivas Rubio.
-Brenda and Jaime have three children, two alive and one passed away who is waiting for her in heaven.
-Julieta Isabel born in 2003 and Jaime Alejandro in 2006.
+Brenda and Jaime have three children, two alive (Julieta Isabel born in 2003 and Jaime Alejandro in 2006) and one passed away who is waiting for her in heaven.
 Her children inspire her to treat the Scholars the best she can.
 From her origins to the family that she has formed, she is grateful to be a believer and practitioner of Catholicism, to love and to respect every life expression, diversity and individualism with social and community awareness.

 In her free time, Brenda enjoys learning experiences.
 Currently, she is on her third year of spiritual exercises with Jesuits - reading and practicing meditation.
 She survived her first triathlon competition and she is getting ready for a second one.
 She enjoys running, soccer, having contact with nature and spending time with her family.
 She collaborates with Treviño Elizondo Foundation, a local Foundation that supports education in the state of Nuevo Leon through scholarships for faculty members in the public educational system.